ombhattalwar2005/ombhattalwar2005/README.md

 - 👋 Hi, I’m @ombhattalwar2005
-- 👀 I’m interested in app development and full stack development.
+- 👀 I’m interested in system design and full stack development.
-- 🌱 I’m currently learning DSA of java
-- 💞️ I’m looking to collaborate on AI photo generater platform
 - 📫 How to reach me @0mbhattalwar2005@gmail.com